sedaro/sedaro-python/sedaro/README.md

 ## Use

 1. Instantiate the `SedaroApiClient` as a context manager.
+All code interacting with the API within the scope of that context manager.

 ```py
 from sedaro import SedaroApiClient